2D to 3D camera calibration

 The initial code (provided by our professor) performs a straightforward camera calibration using 6 known points with their GPS coordinates (latitude, longitude, altitude) and their corresponding pixel locations (x, y) in an image.
 The goal is to estimate the camera's intrinsic matrix K (containing focal length and principal point) and the camera's 3D location in GPS coordinates.

 The calibration process uses OpenCV's calibrateCamera function, which minimizes the reprojection error between the observed pixel locations and where the 3D points would project given the estimated camera parameters.
-The original code successfully calibrated the camera with a reprojection error of approximately 39 pixels.
+The original code calibrated the camera with a reprojection error of about 39 pixels.

 Key outputs from the original calibration: